How to Become a Fire Inspector

 Communication skills.
 Fire inspectors must clearly explain fire code violations to building and property managers.
 Fire investigators must thoroughly interview witnesses, including those who may be distressed or uncooperative, as part of their factfinding mission.

 Critical-thinking skills.
-Fire inspectors must be able to recognize code violations and recommend a way to fix the problem.
-They must be able to analyze evidence from a fire and come to a reasonable conclusion.
+Fire investigators must be able to analyze evidence from a fire and come to a reasonable conclusion.

 Detail oriented.
 Fire inspectors must notice minutiae when inspecting sites for code violations or fire risks or for investigating the cause of a fire.

 Physical strength.
 Fire investigators may have to move debris at the site of a fire in order to get a more accurate understanding of the scene.